IgniteUI/igniteui-docfx/en/components/banner.md

 #### Changing the banner message

-Changing the message displayed in the banner is easy - just change the content you are passing the `igx-banner` tag.
+Changing the message displayed in the banner is easy - just change the content you are passing to the `igx-banner` tag.
 Below, we will change our 'Connection' banner to a 'Rating' banner:

 ```html
     <!--banner.component.html-->